Similan Islands Liveaboard Itinerary

 Dive groups are a maximum of 4 people, unless friends request to dive together.

-The first dive of the liveaboard itinerary will be a check dive.
-We will check the divers in each group are well matched in terms of ability and air consumption.
+All good dive operators should do a check dive.
+This gives us the opportunity to check the divers in each group are well matched in terms of ability and air consumption.

-All activities are optional.
-Some guests prefer to stay out of the heat and spend their time in the air-conditioned lounge looking at the pristine beaches from a comfortable distance.
 Sun worshipers may decide to their time on the sun deck.
 Others may prefer just to stay in the shaded areas reading or relaxing with the other passengers.

-Dive 2
+DIVE 2

-As the groups are usually all sorted by this point, we can have a bit more fun diving the best areas of the Similan Islands.
+As the groups are usually all sorted by this point, we can have a bit more fun diving the rest of the Similan Islands.
 As the liveaboard trip progresses we may get to sites with more current (especially around full moon).
 However, current brings lots of nutrients to the Similans and this attracts the bigger marine life.

-Dive 3
+DIVE 3

 Dive three is between 13:00 and 14:00.